tonyHuinker/recordFormat-to-goStruct/README.md

 # recordFormat-to-goStruct

-utility to convert ExtraHop Record Formats (json) into Golang structs
+utility to convert ExtraHop Record Formats (json) into Golang structs when using the ExtraHop REST api to get EXA data

 Instructions.